-John Wesley would preach several times a day no matter the weather.
+He would preach several times a day no matter the weather.
 He drew outdoor crowds of up to 32,000 people.
 Nothing like this had ever been witnessed before.

-John Wesley and his followers were sometimes beaten by mobs and bombarded with stones, bricks, and fruit.
+Wesley and his followers were sometimes beaten by mobs and bombarded with stones, bricks, and fruit.
 Apparently some took umbrage at his message of sin and salvation.
 And not just Wesley, John Smythe, "the Conjurer," was the most mobbed Methodist in Ireland and eventually murdered.
 William Seward was blinded and then torn to pieces by a mob in Hay.
 Methodist preaching houses were pulled down in many cities of England.

 John Wesley Meets the Moravians

 In 1735, John Wesley was on his way to preach in America when the ship was struck by a violent storm on the Atlantic Ocean.
 He was greatly moved by the demeanor he observed in a group of Moravians on board.
+John Wesley:

 "I had long before observed the great seriousness of their behavior.
 Of their humility they had given a continual proof, by performing those servile offices for the other passengers which none of the English would undertake; for which they desired and would receive no pay, saying it was good for their proud hearts, and their loving savior had done more for them.
 And every day had given them occasion of showing a meekness which no injury could move.
 If they were pushed, struck, or thrown about, they rose again and went away; but no complaint was found in their mouth."